JarLowrey/GodotWeapons/README.md

 ## Gun Plugin for Godot

 These scripts provide a simple scaffolding to bootstrap guns and bullets in Godot 3.
-Inherit Gun/Bullet 2D/3D to begin.
+Look to `Test/` to see how to use the API.

 Currently redesigning.